In this article, we outline some options for using retirement savings plans to save for future needs.

 Many employers also offer matching contributions or profit sharing, meaning that the employer may contribute to your retirement savings account in addition to whatever you are contributing from your paycheck.
 This can be a great benefit that you might not earn if you didn’t participate in your employer’s retirement savings plan.

-If your company doesn’t offer a retirement savings plan, consider opening an IRA (Individual Retirement Arrangement) or Roth IRA at an inexpensive online brokerage.
-According to the IRS (https://www.irs.gov/retirement-plans/plan-participant-employee/retirement-topics-ira-contribution-limits), in 2019, the maximum amount you can contribute to these accounts is either a) $6,000 for those under age 50 ($7,000 for those 50 and over), or b) your taxable compensation for the year, if your compensation was less than this dollar limit.
+If your company doesn’t offer a retirement savings plan, consider opening an IRA (Individual Retirement Arrangement) or Roth IRA.
+According to the IRS (https://www.irs.gov/retirement-plans/plan-participant-employee/retirement-topics-ira-contribution-limits), in 2023, the maximum amount you can contribute to these accounts is either a) $6,500 for those under age 50 ($7,500 for those 50 and over), or b) your taxable compensation for the year, if your compensation was less than this dollar limit.
 The main difference between IRAs and Roth IRAs is related to when taxes are owed on the money you contribute and the earnings.

 IRAs (https://www.irs.gov/retirement-plans/individual-retirement-arrangements-iras) are pre-tax, meaning that the money you contribute does not have taxes removed before you contribute.
 When you withdraw money from this account in retirement, you must pay taxes on withdrawals.